earkevin11/Enabling-DDoS-Protection/README.md

 # What are the goal of DDoS?
 - The malicious hacker’s goal is to overwhelm system resources on targeted servers making the system inaccessible.

+# Best Practices for building DDoS resilient services in Azure
+-
+-
+-